ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ```

 If Homebrew is installed, the command will print the version number of Homebrew that is installed.
 Otherwise, it will print an error message saying that the command is not found.
-If it is not installed, refer to the installation tutorial below.
+If it is not installed, refer to the installation tutorial below:

 <details>
 <summary>Installing Homebrew</summary>